MdCode002/WinGroundRm/README.md

 3. **install WinGroundRm :**
  ⚠️ Run this command in an administrative command prompt.
 It will add the Context Menu Entry and it will download the U2Net model, and place it at `C:\Users\{currentUser}\.u2net`.
 Make     sure not to delete `test.png` before executing this command:
+ ⚠️ After installation, please avoid moving the WinGroundRm folder.
+If needed, uninstall it and then reinstall it.

     ```bash
     python WinGroundRm.py